thentnucyborg/MEA_toolbox/README.md

 ## Install using source code
 This toolbox requires HDF5 package (McsMatlabDataTools ) from Multi Channel Systems, this can be downloaded at www.multichannelsystems.com or installed using the Add-on Explorer in Matlab.
 When this is done you are ready to run.
+* run the McsMatlabDataTools.mltbx file within Matlab to install the add-on

 Other requirements:
 * Matlab 2016a or newer